 Formoterol is called a bronchodilator, as it widens (dilates) your airways.
 It is intended to be used regularly to relieve airways-related problems in people who have asthma or chronic obstructive pulmonary disease (COPD).
 It works by opening up the air passages in your lungs so that air can flow into your lungs more freely.
 This helps to ease symptoms such as coughing, wheezing and feeling breathless.

 Use formoterol every day.
 It is a long-acting bronchodilator, which means that it works throughout the day.
 It is prescribed to reduce your symptoms over the long term.
 Some brands of formoterol inhaler can also be used by people with asthma as a rescue treatment for sudden breathlessness or wheezing.

 If you have asthma, formoterol will be prescribed for you alongside a preventer (steroid) inhaler.
 Some brands of formoterol inhaler also contain a steroid (beclometasone, budesonide, or fluticasone).
 These are helpful if you need both a preventer and a reliever medicine to control your symptoms.
 One brand of formoterol inhaler (called Duaklir®) also contains another bronchodilator medicine called aclidinium.
-If you have chronic obstructive pulmonary disease (COPD), you could be prescribed this combination brand to help reduce the number of inhalers you need to use each day.
+If you have COPD, you could be prescribed this combination brand to help reduce the number of inhalers you need to use each day.

 Before using formoterol

 Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
 For these reasons, before you start using formoterol it is important that your doctor knows:

 - If you are pregnant, trying for a baby or breastfeeding.
 This is because it is particularly important that your breathing is well controlled if you are pregnant.